 BNMC Spark: Igniting Community Ideas

-The BNMC is pleased to announce a Request for Proposals for BNMC Spark.
-BNMC Spark is a micro-grant program which will showcase creative ideas and strategies to support partners and stakeholders within the neighborhoods surrounding the Buffalo Niagara Medical Campus.
+We are thrilled to announce a new year of BNMC Spark – the BNMC’s micro-grant program that funds creative ideas and strategies to support partners and stakeholders within the neighborhoods surrounding the Buffalo Niagara Medical Campus.
+This year, we are delighted to partner with the Fruit Belt Community Land Trust (FBCLT) to make ten awards of up to $4,000 each.

-We invite community members and organizations to submit proposals to receive funding for initiatives that advance the goals of BNMC and the local community.
-The BNMC’s key goals include:
+We invite community members and organizations to submit proposals to receive funding for projects and initiatives that advance the goals of BNMC, the FBCLT, and the local community.
+Our key goals include:

-Preference will be given to proposals that demonstrate strong community support, have strong community engagement plans, and that contribute to advancing an inclusive, vibrant community.
-We will give priority to projects that take place within one mile of the Medical Campus.
+Preference will be given to proposals that have more than one organization working together, demonstrate strong community support, have strong community engagement plans, and contribute to advancing an inclusive, vibrant community.
+We will give priority to projects that take place within two square miles of the Medical Campus.

 Proposals that focus on one or more of the following topics will also be given preference: